nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `DIRECTION` is only restricted to the following cases:
     * Sort by ascending order : `ASC`
     * Sort by descending order : `DESC`
+Examples:
+* `sortm by/PRIORITY d/ASC` sorts the meetings by priority and present the result in ascending order.

 ## Person Meeting Features
 ### Listing all persons and meetings : `list`